hsanroman/NST-Manager/README.md

 ###Enabling OAuth
 **Nest Manager** requires OAuth to operate correctly.

-To enable OAuth, first find and click the **App Settings** button in the upper right corner of the page.
+To enable OAuth, navigate to your **Nest Manager** SmartApp in the IDE and click the **App Settings** button in the upper right corner of the page.

 From here, find the **OAuth** section toward the bottom of the page.